What the study found

 - Research title:

-- China coal prices show long-term links with inventory and logistics
+- China coal prices show stable long-term links across market variables

 - Authors: